evsheffield/machinelearning/README.md

 should already be configured to include them, but if it is not you can right-click on the project and choose `Properties` -> `Java Build Path` -> `Add JARs`, and select all the `.jar` files in the `lib` folder.

-### Running

-The main entry point for the application is `ClusteringExecutor.java`, located in `src/machinelearning`.
-Find this file in the package explorer, then right-click on it and choose `Run As` -> `Java Application`.
-This will build models and run tests for all of the datasets in the assignment and output the results to the console.
-Any plots will be opened in Swing panels.

-#### A note on performance

-K-Means is quite performant and will return results very quickly, but GMM can take considerable time, especially on larger datasets and for higher values of K. Since it could take a long time to produce trend charts for all datasets and all values of K, for more immediate results we recommend decreasing the range of K-values tested in calls to `testGmmClustering` in the main method of `ClusteringExecutor`.
-By default, the trend charts are only shown when all datasets have completed running.
-You can comment out the tests for particular datasets in order to view the trend results more quickly.